All

 According to research by PYMNTS in 2023, 62% of businesses prefer paper checks as a means of payment.

-However, processing checks for client payments can be cumbersome and prone to errors, such as misdated or incorrectly written amounts, which can delay payment processing and create discrepancies in financial records.
+However, processing checks for client payments can be cumbersome and prone to payment errors, such as misdated or incorrectly written amounts, which can delay payment processing and create discrepancies in financial records.

 Here are some of the common challenges when accepting checks as a mode of payment: